DaifMX/DaifMX/README.md

 Passionate about computers since I was a kid.
 I love hardware and building computer rigs since my early teens.

-I'm a passionate developer focused on building efficient and scalable backend applications.
+Focused on building efficient and scalable backend applications.

-I also love working with computer networks, devops and type 2 hypervisors.

 ## ⚽ Hoobies